terraform-google-modules/terraform-google-iam/modules/bigquery_datasets_iam/README.md

 # Module bigquery_datasets IAM

-This optional module is used to assign bigquery dataset roles
+This submodule is used to assign BigQuery dataset roles.

 ## Example Usage
 ```